-Lemala Ngorongoro Crater Camp is an small tented camp set in a delightful ancient acacia forest on the rim of the Ngorongoro Crater.
+Lemala Ngorongoro Tented Camp is an small tented camp set in a delightful ancient acacia forest on the rim of the Ngorongoro Crater.

 A key advantage of staying at Lemala Ngorongoro is the quick and easy access into the Crater floor.
 Game drives from the camp may start as early as 6.15 am and there is no time wasted at the gate as you can drive straight down to the floor within 10 to 15 minute.
 Lemala guests usually have an hour's head start over others in the morning, which is crucial for photographers who demand the best light conditions.